-We test goodwill in accordance with Accounting Standards Codification (ASC) 350.
-Goodwill impairment charge is recorded for the amount by which the carrying value of the reporting unit exceeds the fair value of the reporting unit, as calculated in the quantitative analysis described below.
-We did not record any goodwill impairment charges in 2020.
-We use an independent valuation specialist to assist with refining our assumptions and methods used to determine fair values using these methods.
+We test goodwill in accordance with Accounting Standards Codification ("ASC") 350.
+We did not record any goodwill impairment charges in 2021.
+We use an independent valuation specialist to assist with refining our assumptions and methods used to determine fair values.
 To test for goodwill impairment, we estimate the fair value of each of our reporting units using a combination of the Income Approach and the Market Approach.

 The discounted cash flow method (Income Approach) uses assumptions for revenue growth, operating margin, and working capital turnover that are based on management's strategic plans tempered by performance trends and reasonable expectations about those trends.
-Terminal value calculations employ a published formula known as the Gordon Growth Model Method that essentially captures the present value of perpetual cash flows beyond the last projected period assuming a constant Weighted Average Cost of Capital (WACC) methodology and growth rate.
+Terminal value calculations employ a published formula known as the Gordon Growth Model Method that essentially captures the present value of perpetual cash flows beyond the last projected period assuming a constant Weighted Average Cost of Capital ("WACC") methodology and growth rate.
 For each reporting unit, a sensitivity analysis is performed to vary the discount and terminal growth rates in order to provide a range of reasonableness for detecting impairment.
 Discount rates are developed using a WACC methodology.

 The WACC represents the blended average required rate of return for equity and debt capital based on observed market return data and company specific risk factors.
-For 2020, the discount rates used ranged from 7.0 percent to 8.8 percent depending upon the reporting unit's size, end market volatility, and projection risk.
+For 2021, the WACC rates used ranged from 7.5 percent to 10.0 percent depending upon the reporting unit's size, end market volatility, and projection risk.
+See Note 6 - Goodwill and intangible assets for further details regarding the valuation methodologies used.